Where are clinical sites located?

 - urban and rural health

 Sites are often difficult to secure due to competition from other health education programs, restrictions from managed care on the scope of practice, current Medicare guidelines and other limitations.
 Traveling to clinical sites should be expected.
-Travel time can vary from 15 minutes to 1 1/2 hours.
 Therefore, it is helpful to have a car available to you.

 When will I be expected to be at a clinical site?